 Student Immunization Policy

-Erie Community College reserves the right to withdraw students that do not meet New York State Department of Health regulations as outlined.
+SUNY Erie reserves the right to withdraw students that do not meet New York State Department of Health regulations as outlined.
 Withdrawn students will not be able to return to the College that semester.
 The law requires that students be withdrawn from college if proof of immunity is not provided within thirty (30) days of the start of classes.
 Students who have been withdrawn can attend the following semester, once completion of New York State immunization requirements have been satisfied.

 Additional information concerning college policies for students deemed as non-compliant is available in the College Nurses’ offices on each Campus.